dreadfear/dreadfear/README.md

 - 👋 Hi, I’m @dreadfear
-- 👀 I’m interested in Any thing get me from the pain
-- 🌱 I’m currently learning get over eternal suffring
 - 💞️ I’m looking to collaborate on depression therapy
 - 📫 How to reach me ...
 You don't